FreddyE1982/stsmoddergui/futures.md

   `python -m modules.basemod_wrapper.cards preview blueprint.json` would
   process blueprints, emit a tabular summary of costs/keywords and highlight any missing art assets before bundling.
+- [todo] **Simple card playtest art overrides** – Add a `playtest: bool = False` flag to the existing simple card configuration (the helper that currently wires `SimpleCardBlueprint` into the runtime card factory).
+When the flag is enabled, the pipeline must procedurally generate a solid-black PNG that matches the expected inner card resolution, persist it in the managed asset cache, and force every registered card's inner art reference to point at this default placeholder.
+Usage: expose the toggle on all relevant blueprint and scaffolding helpers, make sure the generated art participates in the manifest/telemetry systems so plugins can detect the override, and document the flag in the simple card how-to with a reminder that production builds should leave `playtest` disabled.
 - [todo] **Keyword timeline hooks** – Expand the newly introduced `Keyword` scheduler so keywords can subscribe to additional combat lifecycle events (enemy intent changes, card draws, shuffles).
 Usage: expose optional